michael-dgidc/python_excamples/README.md

 - Functions
 - Control flow

-The examples are small, readable, and runnable from the terminal.
+These examples are small, readable, and runnable from the terminal.

 ## Project Layout